bevyengine/rfcs/replication_concepts.md

 With prediction, input delay is no longer needed, but it's still useful.
 Reducing latency reduces how many steps players need to re-simulate.

-> determinism + predict-rollback + local input delay (optional) = rollback netcode
+> determinism + predict-rollback + local input delay (optional) = "rollback netcode"

 ### Selective Prediction
-Once again, determinism is an all or nothing deal.
+Determinism is an all or nothing deal.
 If you predict, you predict everything.

-State transfer has the flexibility to predict only *some* things, letting you offload expensive systems onto the server.
-Games like *Rocket League* still predict everything, including other clients (the server re-distributes their inputs along with game state so that this is more accurate).
-However, most games choose not to do this.
-It's more common for clients to predict only what they control and interact with.
+State transfer has the flexibility to predict only *some* things, letting you offload expensive computations onto the server.
+There *are* client-server games like *Rocket League* who still predict everything (FWIW deterministic predict-rollback would have been a better fit), including other clients—the server redistributes inputs along with game state to reduce error.
+However, most often clients only predict what  they control directly.

 # Visual Consistency

-**tl;dr**: Hard snap the simulation state and subtly blend the view.
-Time travel if needed.
+Real quick, always hard snap the simulation state.
+If clients do any blending, it's entirely visual.
+Yes, this does mean that entities may appear in different positions from where they should be.
+On the other hand, we have to honor this inaccurate view to keep players happy.

-## Smooth Rendering and Lag Compensation
+### Smooth Rendering and Lag Compensation

 Predicting only *some* things adds implementation complexity.